Mexico Digital Nomad Visa Guide (2024)

 The fact that Puerto Vallarta is still a hidden gem is amazing.

-Although beautiful and popular, most tourists in Mexico visit Tulum or Cancun areas for holidays, leaving Puerto Vallarta citizens to enjoy their usual, relaxed lifestyle and the city to develop properly without the influence of the so-called “investor urbanism”
+Although beautiful and popular, most tourists in Mexico visit Tulum or Cancún areas for holidays, leaving Puerto Vallarta citizens to enjoy their usual, relaxed lifestyle and the city to develop properly without the influence of the so-called “investor urbanism”.

 However, the aforementioned doesn’t mean the city doesn’t get its share of tourists or urbanization.
 It does.

-Many tourists visit this small town, but still, the city is not in danger of becoming overcrowded or destroyed by sudden urbanization, at least for now.
+Many tourists visit this small town, but still, the city is not in danger of becoming overcrowded or destroyed by sudden urbanization — at least for now.

 The biggest drawback of living in Puerto Vallarta is the high cost of living.

-Namely, to live comfortably in this tropical heaven, you need around Mex$30,900 (~$1,850), due to the high cost of rent.
+Namely, to live comfortably in this tropical heaven, a single person needs around Mex$32,105.55 (~$1,649.58), due to the high cost of rent.

 Where to work in Puerto Vallarta

 The one with the highest rating on Google is Vallarta Cowork.
-It is near the beach and has an average rating of 4.9 from 74 reviews.
+It is near the beach and has an average rating of 4.8 from 89 reviews.

 Toluca — The biggest hidden gem in Mexico